Intuitionism

-In the philosophy of mathematics, intuitionism, or neointuitionism (opposed to preintuitionism), is an approach where mathematics is considered to be purely the result of the constructive mental activity of humans rather than the discovery of fundamental principles claimed to exist in an objective reality.
+In philosophy of mathematics, intuitionism, or neointuitionism (opposed to preintuitionism), is an approach where mathematics is considered to be purely the result of the constructive mental activity of humans rather than the discovery of fundamental principles claimed to exist in an objective reality.
 That is, logic and mathematics are not considered analytic activities wherein deep properties of objective reality are revealed and applied, but are instead considered the application of internally consistent methods used to realize more complex mental constructs, regardless of their possible independent existence in an objective reality.

 Truth and proof

 The fundamental distinguishing characteristic of intuitionism is its interpretation of what it means for a mathematical statement to be true.
 In Brouwer's original intuitionism, the truth of a mathematical statement is a subjective claim: a mathematical statement corresponds to a mental construction, and a mathematician can assert the truth of a statement only by verifying the validity of that construction by intuition.
 The vagueness of the intuitionistic notion of truth often leads to misinterpretations about its meaning.
 Kleene formally defined intuitionistic truth from a realist position, yet Brouwer would likely reject this formalization as meaningless, given his rejection of the realist/Platonist position.
 Intuitionistic truth therefore remains somewhat ill-defined.
 However, because the intuitionistic notion of truth is more restrictive than that of classical mathematics, the intuitionist must reject some assumptions of classical logic to ensure that everything they prove is in fact intuitionistically true.
 This gives rise to intuitionistic logic.

 To an intuitionist, the claim that an object with certain properties exists is a claim that an object with those properties can be constructed.
 Any mathematical object is considered to be a product of a construction of a mind, and therefore, the existence of an object is equivalent to the possibility of its construction.
 This contrasts with the classical approach, which states that the existence of an entity can be proved by refuting its nonexistence.
 For the intuitionist, this is not valid; the refutation of the nonexistence does not mean that it is possible to find a construction for the putative object, as is required in order to assert its existence.
 As such, intuitionism is a variety of mathematical constructivism; but it is not the only kind.